htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SHADOW_SKIP_DATAFLOW_JOBS`
     Determines whether dataflow jobs should be skipped.
-A dataflow job is defined as a job whose input and output files already exist at submit time, and outputs are newer than inputs.
+A dataflow job is defined as a job whose output files already exist and are newer than input files.
+Additionally, if the executable or stdin files exist and are newer than inputs, this is also considered a dataflow job.
 Defaults to ``False``.

 condor_starter Configuration File Entries
 ------------------------------------------